mr-desilva/MatrixEmotion/README.md

 # MatrixEmotion
-Matrix based approach for simulating the complex emotion in to AI
+Matrix based approach for simulating complex emotions in to AI